jzakiya/primes-utils/README.md

 **primes(start=0), primesf(start=0), primesmr(start=0)**

 Return an array of primes within the absolute value range `(|start| - |end|)`.
-The order of the range doesn't matter if both given: `start.primes end  <=> end.prime start` If only one parameter used, then all the primes upto that number will be returned.
+The order of the range doesn't matter if both given: `start.primes end  <=> end.prime start`.
+If only one parameter used, then all the primes upto that number will be returned.
 See `PRIMES-UTILS HANDBOOK` for details on best use practices.